Julio Rosado del Valle: Exhibitions

 In 1967, Rosado del Valle represented Puerto Rico in the "Latin-American Art Exhibition" celebrated in the Palace of Beautiful Arts in Mexico.
 In 1998, he won the art and culture award from the "New York State Puerto Rican Hispanic Task Force Conference."
 Rosado del Valle has had many international and local exhibits, including in the Museo de Arte de Ponce (1982), The Museum of Contemporary Art (1988) and The Luigi Marrozzini Gallery (1993) in San Juan, Puerto Rico, and in the United States and Europe.

 Later years

 In the year 2002, a fire completely destroyed a warehouse in Carolina in which he had stored hundreds of his paintings.
 The University of Puerto Rico bestowed upon him an honorary Doctorate Degree in Humanities in 2004.
 Until he was no longer able, Julio Rosado del Valle got up every morning and painted in his house, which was located in Guaynabo, and then he went to his paint shop in Cataño to work.

-He died in San Juan, Puerto Rico in September 2008.
+He died from Kidney failure in San Juan, Puerto Rico in September 2008.
 A retrospective of his work opened at the Museo de Arte de Puerto Rico (MAPR) in late 2008.